House price growth 'slowed in 2017'

 The Nationwide said regional house price growth rates had converged over the past year.
 The fastest-growing region was the West Midlands, where average prices rose 5.2% year-on-year.

 However, significant disparities remain in price levels and affordability.
-The Nationwide said house prices in London were still about 55% higher than they had been in 2007, whereas in the North and Yorkshire & Humberside regions, prices were lower than their 2007 peaks.
+The Nationwide said house prices in London were still about 55% higher than they had been in 2007, whereas in the North of England as well as the Yorkshire and Humberside regions, prices were lower than their 2007 peaks.

+Samuel Tombs, chief economist at Pantheon Macroeconomics, said mortgage rates could increase from the end of February.

+A lack of consumer confidence could affect demand from potential movers during the year, he added.